CHAPTER 7

 (4)

-Any motor vehicle on a public right-of-way shall be considered abandoned pursuant to Section 7-3-4(a), unless the owner, operator has conspicuously affixed thereto a dated notice indicating his intention to return or has otherwise notified the Department of his intention to move the vehicle within a reasonable time period not to exceed thirty-six (36) hours from the time of discovery by the Department.
+Any motor vehicle on a public right-of-way shall be considered abandoned pursuant to Section 7-3-4(a), unless the owner, operator has conspicuously affixed thereto a dated notice indicating the intention to return or has otherwise notified the Department of the intention to move the vehicle within a reasonable time period not to exceed thirty-six (36) hours from the time of discovery by the Department.
 No additional time for removal shall be granted to an abandoned motor vehicle parked in such a manner or under such conditions as to interfere with the free movement of vehicular traffic or proper street or highway maintenance and shall be removed pursuant to Section 7-3-6.

 [Source: Ord.
-843, 1986; 1334, 2003; 1734, 2017; 1765, 2019]
+843, 1986; 1334, 2003; 1734, 2017; 1765, 2019; 1824, 2022]

 Section 7-3-6.
 Removal and Impoundment.